fgamgee/Jitsi-Meet-Secure-Server/Standalone_Instructions.md

 8. Partition 8 size 2 G (or larger) Format ext4 Mount /var/log/audit
 9. Partition 9 size 64 G (or larger) Format SWAP

-Do not install OpenSSH, do not install additional options.
+Do not install OpenSSH, do not install additional options, go ahead and apply security updates.

 After the install, take your USB stick out and reboot.
 On reboot, it will say no authorized SSH keys....  hit return, and enter your username and passwords.